 Return pickups are often neglected.
 But did you know that reportedly for online shopping, the return probability is 30 percent as compared to 8-9 percent in brick-and-mortar stores?
 Studies also prove that more than 90 percent of buyers are ready for exchange or re-purchase if the return process is smooth, with almost 80 percent of shoppers preferring free return policies.

 Reverse logistics contributes a big chunk to your last mile costs and is a tedious task.
 Here too, the whole last mile delivery process takes place, only in the reverse order.
 The delivery person picks up the package from the customer, checks for any issues and other documents (like bills or tags), returns it to the collection center, distributes to secondary outlets/ local retailers, resale/recycle before it finally reaches the new customer.
 Managing your reverse logistics well will ensure your last mile delivery costs are in check.

 4) Optimize Load Distribution

 Leveraging multiple fulfillment locations enables speedy deliveries at a reduced cost.
-Placing warehouses in high demand density areas, as well as dark stores for delivery pickups are becoming popular.
-This along with flexible delivery options can make the last mile really cost-effective.
+Placing warehouses in high demand density areas and dark stores for delivery pickups are becoming popular.
+This, along with flexible delivery options, can make the last mile cost-effective.
 Customers need to be given the flexibility to choose a delivery time and spot comfortable to them.
 This limits the number of failed and missed deliveries.

-If the product is not needed on priority, a normal speed of delivery can be offered along with a freebie like a cashback or coupon.
-Finally, automation can play a great role in subsidizing the last-mile delivery costs.
+If the product is not needed on priority, a normal delivery speed can be offered along with a freebie like a cashback or coupon.
+Finally, automation can play a great role in subsidizing the last mile delivery costs.
 With automation, companies can dispatch better, track deliveries, as well as reach more accurate milestones.
-Investment in automation technology is surely a good bet to improve your last-mile ROI in the long-term.
+Investment in automation technology is surely a good bet to improve your last mile ROI in the long-term.